pizzaeueu/ZIO-LLM-Proxy/README.md

     User ->> Proxy: Do not give access
     Proxy ->> User: Send acknowledge
 ```
-## Implementation Details
-The project will be built using Scala + ZIO stack

-### Error Handling
-* Return 400 HTTP code in the case of an invalid user's input
-* Return 413 HTTP code if the data retrieved from the MCP servers is more than the context window
-* Return 502 HTTP code in case the MCP or LLM servers have not responded
-* Return 500 HTTP  code to a user in the case of any other error
-* Log to the console for investigation purposes

 ### MCP injection
 * Data about available MCP servers will be provided to model using [Function Calling](https://platform.openai.com/docs/guides/function-calling)